-A contamination and ground gas assessment of the site, including site based investigations and monitoring in line with current guidance, is required to identify the risks to human health and the environment and determine what remediation is required to ensure the site is made suitable for use.
+A contamination and ground gas assessment of the whole development site is required to determine the potential risks to human health and the environment for the proposed end use and the remediation/mitigation works needed to ensure the development is made suitable for use.
+Conditions are requested below in relation to this.